Aubameyang explains unusual nickname for Arsenal prodigy Saka | Goal.com

 "I call him this [Little Chilli] but in French so it is 'Petit Piment'," Aubameyang told Sky Sports.
 "It’s because he is like a little chilli, so much energy, so much power and is quite small so it’s funny."

-Despite the humorous nickname, Aubameyang is very serious about just how good Saka can become in the years to come, noting that he's got the ideal mentality to be a success.
+Despite the funny nickname, Aubameyang is very serious about just how good Saka can become in the years to come, noting that he's got the ideal mentality to be a success.

 "Oh for sure, he is one of the best, for sure.
 What I like about him is he is always listening to advice from us the experienced players," Aubameyang said.